 - Brief managers on scheduling and approving time off – Once you’ve established the ground rules outlining when employees can use their floating holidays, managers must be on the same page.
 In order for this employee benefit to be applied successfully, management must allow their employees to take this time when they need it.
 If negotiating has to take place for employees to use the time, the benefit of floating holidays is diminished.

 - Set rollover rules – One important consideration to make is your policy’s rollover rules.
-Will you allow employees to rollover unused PTO to the next year?
+Will you allow employees to roll over unused PTO to the next year?
 Will you pay unused PTO out at the end of the year?
 Or, will you simply have a use it or lose it policy?
-If you decide not to let employees rollover unused floating holidays, consult your local labor laws on the legality of that decision, as not all states allow for use it or lose it policies.
+If you decide not to let employees roll over unused floating holidays, consult your local labor laws on the legality of that decision, as not all states allow for use it or lose it policies.

 - Determine if floating holidays are accrued – Some companies provide their employees with a set number of floating holidays right at the start of their employment.
 However, others opt to have employees accrue the time off as they work.
-If you decide to have your employees accrue their floating holidays, a time tracking software like Fingercheck can easily track accruals.
+If you decide to have your employees accrue their floating holidays, time tracking software like Fingercheck can easily track accruals.

 - Put it in writing – Everything is clearer when it’s in writing.
 After verbally communicating your policy, make sure all your employees and managers have a copy of it, whether it be sent via email or distributed in physical paper form.
 Employees can refer to the written policy when they have questions.

 - Establish a way of tracking time off – Managers can manually track time off, but an automated time tracking system can track the entire company’s time off without expending any effort.
-Fingercheck’s customizable time tracking software allows you to easily set up your floating holidays, and can accommodate all the rules that you have.
+Fingercheck’s customizable time tracking software allows you to easily set up your floating holidays and can accommodate all the rules that you have.

 Floating holidays are an inexpensive benefit that employees highly value.
-Not only does it provide them with greater control over their work/life balance, it’s a diversity-friendly policy that recognizes the need for individual time off.
+Not only does it provide them with greater control over their work/life balance, but it’s also a diversity-friendly policy that recognizes the need for individual time off.